acmattson3/handwriting-data/README.md

 * A step-by-step, fully-automated, browser-based AI writing instructor for teaching people of all ages how to write in new styles or foreign languages.
 * An automatic handwriting transcription software

-### Making Handwriting Data Accessible (incomplete)
+## Accessiblility and Provisioning (in progress)
 To increase its accessibility, handwriting data will be uploaded to an online database hosted on the cloud.
 Currently, I plan to use MongoDB's Atlas cloud database due to its intuitive API's.
 This will allow anyone to upload (with validation) or download handwriting data as desired.

-## Retrieving Data (incomplete)
-As previously stated, I plan to use MongoDB's Atlas cloud database to host the handwriting data online.
 MongoDB allows data to be accessed through indexing, allowing users to retrieve exactly the data they need.

+Until this point, everything has been part of the same program, as data creation and storage are part of data "gathering."
+This next part, data provisioning, will be a separate program that works alongside this one to take this gathered data and upload it to the database.
+This separate program should also allow users to download data from the database, as needed.